tobias/open_exception/README.md

 to scope the backtrace search.
 The backtrace scoping is useful for opening the last call in your application code when the exception occurs in a framework or lib.

-If you are on MacOSX and have the [growl gem](http://rubygems.org/gems/growl) installed, you will get a growl notification with the exception message when the file is opened.

 Editors
 -------